sehgalmaulik/os-malloc/README.md

 ```

 To run the tests, make sure to compile and run your test suite.
 There are four test cases under the tests directory.

+## Test Cases

+The allocator's performance and correctness are tested using the following test cases:

+- `TestCase1 (CoalesceTesting)`: This test allocates 500 chunks of 100 bytes each, assigns random values, and then frees every other chunk.
+Then, it frees the remaining chunks.
+This tests the allocator's ability to merge adjacent free blocks and reduce wasted memory.

+- `TestCase2 (ReuseTesting)`: This test allocates 0.5 GB of memory at once, then frees it and allocates smaller parts.
+It tests whether the allocator can efficiently reuse the big freed block for smaller requests.

+- `TestCase3 (100KSmallAllocations)`: This test allocates a million tiny 1-byte memory blocks.
+It tests the allocator's performance when handling lots of small allocations, which can lead to wasted memory and slower allocation times.

+- `TestCase4 (GrowingAllocations)`: This test allocates memory blocks with increasing sizes, then frees them and reallocates them with decreasing sizes.
+It tests the allocator's ability to handle different allocation sizes and efficiently reuse freed memory.